External API

 where $E(z)$ is the normalized Hubble parameter and $\tilde{d}_A(z)$ is the conformal angular diameter distance.

-Effort.apply_AP — Functionapply_AP(k_input::AbstractVector, k_output::AbstractVector, mono::AbstractVector, quad::AbstractVector, hexa::AbstractVector, q_par, q_perp; n_GL_points=8)Calculates the observed power spectrum multipole moments (monopole, quadrupole, hexadecapole) on a given observed wavenumber grid k_output, using arrays of true multipole moments provided on an input wavenumber grid k_input, and employing Gauss-Lobatto quadrature.
+apply_AP(k_input::AbstractVector, k_output::AbstractVector, mono::AbstractVector, quad::AbstractVector, hexa::AbstractVector, q_par, q_perp; n_GL_points=8, method::InterpolationMethod=Cubic())Calculates the observed power spectrum multipole moments (monopole, quadrupole, hexadecapole) on a given observed wavenumber grid k_output, using arrays of true multipole moments provided on an input wavenumber grid k_input, and employing Gauss-Lobatto quadrature.

-This is the standard, faster implementation for applying the Alcock-Paczynski (AP) effect to the power spectrum multipoles, designed for performance compared to the check version using generic numerical integration.
+This is the standard, faster implementation for applying the Alcock-Paczynski (AP) effect to the power spectrum multipoles.

 Arguments